Zowie EC3-C Review

 For years, Zowie has been the brand of choice for professional CS:GO players and one of the most often recommended brands for competitive shooter gamers.
 In recent times, however, the brand had fallen behind the rest of the market a bit.
 In a time where ultra lightweight mice with features such as paracord-like cables are commonplace, Zowie's lineup started catching some flak for being outdated.

 It took them a while, but the 'C' line of mice is finally here.
 Zowie has brought a number of updates to their beloved mice, and with a lighter weight, paracord cable, and updated (24 step) scroll wheel the brand is trying to bring their products up to today's standards without forgetting their core values.
 Today we're taking a look at the EC3-C, which is not only one of the first mice of the C line, it's also a brand new shape in the wildly lauded EC line of mice.
-If you're not up to date with all the different EC versions you can always read our handy article on it, by the way.
+If you're not up to date with all the different EC versions you can always read our handy article on it, by the way, or you can check the specs here.

 Is the EC3 a worthy addition to the lineup?
 And, perhaps more importantly, are the updates that Zowie made to their C versions enough to bring them in line with today's market?
 We sent a unit over to our reviewer to find out.
 Read our full Zowie EC3-C review to learn everything there is to know about the mouse!